Fight Osteoporosis with these Natural Remedies

 Consumption of alcohol in moderation can improve your absorption of calcium, but you should be very clear about your limit.

-When you consume excessive amounts it can have serious impacts on the strength of your bones and your overall health.
+When you consume excessive amounts it can have serious impacts on bone strength and your overall health.

-In addition to that, drunkenness affects your balance, so it increases your risk of falling down and breaking a bone.
+In addition to that, drunkenness affects your balance, so it increases your risk of falling and maybe breaking a bone.

 We recommend reading: Signs of an overworked liver